kubernetes/enhancements/keps/sig-node/3542-cri-image-pulling-with-progress-notification/README.md

 ### Risks and Mitigations

 The risks are minimal, introduction of new API is not affecting any other APIs.

 Misconfiguration of image pull request granularity for kubelet can result in big number of progress responses published by runtime into return stream.
 This can be mitigated by kubelet throttling the amount of events it publishes to Pod object (publishing less than received from runtime), as well as in runtime by metering amount of responses being sent within time interval.
-Intention of this KEP's CRI extension is to provide not-so-frequest updates for Kubelet (e.g. once a minute), while having a possibility to have more-frequest updates for cli tools (e.g. once a second).
+Intention of this KEP's CRI extension is to provide not-so-frequent updates for Kubelet (e.g. once a minute), while having a possibility to have more-frequent updates for cli tools (e.g. once a second).

 Runtime can be such that does not support image pull progress reporting.
 In this case fallback to